-Inputs Process Assumptions Price: other NZ processors' average landed monthly price, ex NZ Customs21 Quantity: yield calculations - see above loss allowance - based on actual Fonterra data.
+Inputs Process Assumptions Price: other NZ processors' average landed monthly price, ex NZ Customs23 Quantity: yield calculations - see above loss allowance - based on actual Fonterra data.
 Transport Costs: CIF costs per Customs NZ data inland transport costs per Fonterra contracted rates working capital days per analysis of typical contract terms, shipping days and holding days.
 Procurement costs: reasonable allowance calculated by reference to Fonterra actuals.
-Storage and other holding and handling costs: Step 1: Prior to the beginning of a Season, elect the use of either Fonterra's average landed lactose cost or other NZ processors' average landed lactose cost.
+Storage and other holding and handling costs: provision for storage capacity included in capital base reasonable provisions for other costs calculated by reference to Fonterra actuals.
+Step 1: Prior to the beginning of a Season, elect the use of either Fonterra's average landed lactose cost or other NZ processors' average landed lactose cost.
 Step 2: For each month in the season, calculate the volume-weighted average price reported to NZ Customs by whichever of Fonterra or other NZ processors was selected in Step 1, in respect of lactose landed in months 2, 3 and 4 prior to the relevant month.
 Step 3: Calculate the monthly CIF costs (ocean freight, insurance) as a weighted average of the supplying markets for both Fonterra and competitor imports using for each market a Fonterra freight where applicable and the competitor rate only where there is no matching Fonterra rate.
-Step 4: Apply to the milk price calculation the monthly series That the approach appropriately incentivises efficient lactose procurement by Fonterra, since any adverse difference between Fonterra's costs and the average cost reported by other New Zealand processors falls to earnings.
+Step 4: Apply to the milk price calculation the monthly series calculated under Step 2 and the corresponding CIF cost series calculated under Step 3.
+That the approach appropriately incentivises efficient lactose procurement by Fonterra, since any adverse difference between Fonterra's costs and the average cost reported by other New Zealand processors falls to earnings.
 That the approach captures all lactose-related costs.

-21 We advised in our Reasons Paper in respect of the 2019/20 base milk price that we had elected to use the average price reported by other New Zealand processors for 2021/22.
+We advised in our Reasons Paper in respect of the 2021/22 base milk price that we had elected to use the average price reported by other New Zealand processors for 2022/23.
 We confirm we used this series.
-We also advise that we have elected to use the average price reported by other New Zealand processors in the calculation of the 2022/23 base milk price.
+We also advise that we have elected to use the average price reported by other New Zealand processors in the calculation of the 2023/24 base milk price.